switchupcb/disgo/_contribution/concepts/REQUESTS.md

 Rate limits are used by servers to prevent spam, abuse, and service overload.
 A rate limit defines the speed at which a server can handle requests _(in requests per second)_.
 While there are many rate limit strategies a server may employ, [Google Architecture Rate Limiting Strategies](https://cloud.google.com/architecture/rate-limiting-strategies-techniques#techniques-enforcing-rate-limits) provides an explanation for the most common ones.
 Discord enforces multiple rate limit strategies dependent on the data that is sent to the server.
 This includes Global (Requests), Per Route (Requests), Per Resource (Requests), Per Resource Per Routes (Emoji), Global (Gateway), and Identify (Gateway) rate limits.

 Disgo makes adhering to Discord's Rate Limits easy by providing a customizable rate limiter.
-A [`Bucket`](../../wrapper/ratelimiter.go) represents a single rate limit.
-Use the [`RateLimiter interface`](../../wrapper/ratelimiter.go) to provide your own Rate Limiter implementation _(which stores Buckets)_.
-Set the `Client.Request.RateLimiter` or `Client.Gateway.RateLimiter` to customize how rate limiting works for HTTP Requests and Gateway Events.
-Configure the entries in the `DefaultBuckets` map to control the behavior for requests sent without a known rate limit.
+Use the builtin [`RateLimit`](/wrapper/ratelimit.go) implementation or provide your own by implementing the [`RateLimiter interface`](/wrapper/ratelimiter.go) _(which stores Buckets)_.
+Set the `Client.Request.RateLimiter` or `Client.Gateway.RateLimiter` to customize how rate limiting works for HTTP Requests and Gateway Commands.
+Configure the `RateLimit.DefaultBucket` to control the behavior for requests that are sent without a known rate limit.
+Set entries in the `RateLimitHashFuncs` map to control how a route is rate limited _(per-route, per-resource, etc)_.

 #### What is a Default Bucket?

-Discord utilizes a Token Bucket Rate Limit Algorithm for Per Route, Per Resource, and Per Resource per Route (Emoji) requests.
-Unfortunately, Discord's specific implementation of this rate limit strategy does **NOT** allow the application to determine the rate limit of certain **Routes** (HTTP METHOD + Endpoint) until a request with that route is sent.
-In other cases, the rate limit cannot be known until a request for a specific **Resource** _(i.e `guild`,`channel`,`webhook`)_ on a route is sent.
-This results in a dilemma where one must determine whether to sacrifice performance or safety to send certain requests _(before those requests have ever been sent)_.
+Discord utilizes a Token Bucket Rate Limit Algorithm for their rate limits.
+Unfortunately, Discord's specific implementation of this rate limit strategy does **NOT** allow the application to determine the rate limit of a **route** (HTTP Method + Endpoint) until a request with that **route** is sent.
+This results in a dilemma where you must determine whether to sacrifice performance or safety to send certain requests _(before those requests have ever been sent)_.

-A Default Bucket is used when a Rate Limit is **NOT** yet known by the application.
-In other words, when a request for a route has **NEVER** been sent _(since the start of the application)_.
-In Disgo, the `DefaultBuckets` global variable represents a map of the Default Rate Limit Buckets used for each rate limit strategy.
-Set the Default `Bucket.Limit` field-value to control how many requests of a given route can be sent _(per second)_ **BEFORE** the actual rate limit Bucket of the route is known.
+A **Default Bucket** is used when a rate limit is **NOT** yet known by the application: In other words, when a request for a route has **NEVER** been sent.
+In Disgo, the `RateLimit.DefaultBucket` field represents the Default Rate Limit Bucket used for requests which operate at the per-route level.
+However, configuring DefaultBuckets for per-resource (n) routes is also possible.
+Set the `DefaultBucket.Limit` field-value to control how many requests of a given route can be sent _(per second)_ **BEFORE** the actual Rate Limit Bucket of that route is known.

 ##### Example